mpeutz/fesk/styleguide/docs/guideline.md

 ### Enhanced - KSS

 Fesk Styleguide is based on KSS (Knyle Style Sheets).
 KSS a documentation syntax for stylesheets is an awesome tool but lacked some features that a living styleguide needs.
 Fesk takes the format that KSS started and expands on it.
-It includes "browser compatibility", "notes", "preproccessor mixin, function and variable documentation", "color chips" and "animations".
+It includes "browser compatibility", "notes", "preproccessor mixin, function and variable references", "color chips" and "fonts".
 Furthermore Fesk has implemented a change log, and simple stylesheet statistics dashboard, and versioning.

 ### How it works
 Each section in the guide is a defined by a block comment within the css file.
 The comment consists of key/value pairs with are used to generate the living styleguide.
 The styleguide is powered by angularjs parsing the key/value pairs.